tiendu/tiendu.github.io/src/content/blog/2026-06-27-first-30-mins-production-incident.md

 Once the recovery path is clear, make one controlled change.

+Before every restart, rollback, replacement, or configuration change, preserve the evidence that the action may destroy.

 Do not restart the service, detach an instance, revert a commit, and change the database at the same time.
 If the system recovers, you will not know why.
 If it gets worse, you will not know which action caused